Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-Property rental areas that are affected by the Healthy Homes Standards in Pakowhai include each:
+Rental property areas affected by The Healthy Homes Standard in Pakowhai include each:

 • Bedrooms